 Consequently, in the first two decades of Zimbabwe’s government, there was no significant state-led conversation about “healing the nation.”
 A discourse of “healing” would have required an acknowledgement of ongoing sores in need of a cure.
 Land redistribution was one such running sore; continuing economic dominance by the white community was another.
 In addition, there were economic and social issues around gender, sexuality, and generation that continued to foster tensions and violence in Zimbabwean society.
 And, very slowly, information about the Gukurahundi began to emerge in the public sphere, often presented (and misrepresented) in ways that nudged the long-standing political tensions between ZANU and ZAPU into ethnic tensions.
 Focusing on a national project of “development” allowed all these issues to be swept under the carpet, at least at the national level.

 At the grass roots, however, people were still hurting.
 After the liberation war, researchers rapidly noted the emergence of spiritual rituals intended to heal the psychic damage caused by war.
 The churches offered exorcisms and rituals of spiritual renewal.
 Terence Ranger noted in 1992 that, “healing rituals developed in almost all Zimbabwean churches after the war” ( Ranger, 1992: 705).
 Elsewhere, rituals rooted in indigenous spirit beliefs flourished.
 During the 1980s, Richard Werbner recorded the rise of sangoma rituals in urban Matabeleland that paid particular attention to messages from the dead, warning people against forgetting the past.
-Heike Schmidt noted ngozi and chikomba rituals in the Honde Valley, which drew attention to the forms of ongoing hurt.
-The Catholic Commission for Justice and Peace testimony also noted ex-combatants troubled by ngozi spirits, who came to identify the families of those they had killed, to whom they should pay compensation.
+Heike Schmidt noted ngozi and chikomba rituals in the Honde Valley, which drew attention to the forms of ongoing hurt (Schmidt, 1997, 2013).
+The Catholic Commission for Justice and Peace testimony also noted ex-combatants troubled by ngozi spirits, who came to identify the families of those they had killed, to whom they should pay compensation (CCJP, 1997) .
 Pamela Reynolds discovered that many children were turning to traditional healers for help with postwar trauma and spiritual healing ( Reynolds, 1990, 1996).

 Ranger situated these rituals, both church and non-church, in a broader concern for national healing.
 It was not only troubled spirits of the dead, but the troubled spirit of the land in total, that had to be appeased – to be made peaceful: